 Annualised maintenance costs (Exclusive of VAT): Annualised maintenance costs express the total costs of church maintenance divided by 25 years.
 Every cost which relates to maintenance is included except the twice-yearly maintenance visit.
 Any anticipated repairs are also excluded.
 A list of typical maintenance tasks for any historic church, forecast over the period, is available to view at appendix 2.
 Categorised as a 'large' church £5,556.44 Routine maintenance costs (Per annum and exclusive of VAT): Total cost of two maintenance visits per year exclusive of any additional maintenance items included above.
-A list of the maintenance tasks included in the twice-annual maintenance visits is available to view at appendix 3. £1,152.00 Other maintenance costs total (Exclusive of VAT): Additional maintenance needs discovered during twice- yearly maintenance visits, costed and listed individually below. £3,525.00 - Low level tower boarding £3,000 - Pew repairs £175.00 - Tower door repair £350,00 Total short term repairs: Small scale items of limited cost which could be fulfilled with minimal fundraising. £625.00
+A list of the maintenance tasks included in the twice-annual maintenance visits is available to view at appendix 3. £1,152.00 Other maintenance costs total (Exclusive of VAT): Additional maintenance needs discovered during twice-yearly maintenance visits, costed and listed individually below. £3,525.00 - Low level tower boarding £3,000 - Pew repairs £175.00 - Tower door repair £350,00 Total short term repairs: Small scale items of limited cost which could be fulfilled with minimal fundraising, costed and listed individually below. £625.00 - Roofing repairs £125.00 - Patch repointing £500.00 Total medium term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications, costed and listed individually below. £1,550.00 - Replace iron pins holding 1604 tombstone £550.00 - Repoint open joints in tower pinnacles £350.00 - Inspect embedded mountings for the upper bell £650.00 Total long term repairs: Items which are known to require works in the longer term but which are not essential in the near future, costed and listed individually below. £1,200.00 - Redecorate iron rods and tie bars £350.00 - Patch repointing around base of tower £500.00 - Repairs to the N aisle internal west window and cill £350.00 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building. £0.00 All cost figures are estimates, evaluative of VAT and professional fees

-- Roofing repairs £125.00 - Patch repointing £500.00 Total medium term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications. £1,550.00 - Replace iron pins holding 1604 tombstone £550.00 - Repoint open joints in tower pinnacles £350.00 - Inspect embedded mountings for the upper bell £650.00 Total long term repairs: Items which are known to require works in the longer term but which are not essential in the near future. £1,200.00 - Redecorate iron rods and tie bars £350.00 - Patch repointing around base of tower £500.00 - Repairs to the N aisle internal west window and cill £350.00 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building. £0.00
+All cost figures are estimates, exclusive of VAT and professional fees.

-Il cost figures are estimates, exclusive of VAT and rofessional fees.
-AT is charged at 20% of the total costs and can sometimes 5 e recovered.
-Professional fees vary, but are either charged d t an hourly rate or as a percentage of the total project cost. t. hese are usually charged only on larger or more complex rojects.
+VAT is charged at 20% of the total costs and can sometimes be recovered.
+Professional fees vary, but are either charged at an hourly rate or as a percentage of the total project cost.
+These are usually charged only on larger or more complex projects.